 VIRGINIA CITY ADVENTURE

-This is you’re opportunity to “Ride Back in Time to the Wild West” to the historic Virginia City, home of the great Comstock Lode.
+This is your opportunity to “Ride Back in Time to the Wild West” to the historic Virginia City, home of the great Comstock Lode.

 Your off-road adventure explores the scenic Walker River Valley that offers panoramic views of the Eastern Sierra and the Sweetwater Mountains which are located on the California/Nevada border.
 Your off-road adventure continues north into the remote Pine Nut Mountains located in the Great Basin Range.

 You will have the opportunity to experience the rugged and remote wilderness of the high desert in the Pine Nut Mountains.
 If you think the high desert is flat, you’ll be pleasantly surprised.
-Your off-road adventure will take you through majestic mountains, and rugged canyons to wide open spaces.
-If you’re lucky, you might even see a heard of antelope racing across the desert or catch a glimpse of the wild mustangs that roam free across the high plains desert of Nevada.
+Your off-road adventure will take you through majestic mountains, and rugged canyons to wide-open spaces.
+If you’re lucky, you might even see a herd of antelope racing across the desert or catch a glimpse of the wild mustangs that roam free across the high plains desert of Nevada.